TIBCOSoftware/sb-jmsxml/README.txt

     Issue #2: use TupleToXML Passthrough field and simplify producer logic

     Issue #3: format bid to 2 decimal places in XML

-1.1 Update to StreamBase CEP 7.4, EMS 8.0, and ActiveMQ 5.10.0; use
+1.3 Update to StreamBase CEP 7.4, EMS 8.0, and ActiveMQ 5.10.0; use
     TupleToXML operator in place of string concatenation; rename JMS Adapter configuration file suffixes to jmsconf from sbconf;
     add topics.sample.conf, emscreate.scr, emsdelete.scr, and
     run_activemq.cmd to project; add Windows JMS startup;
     commands to README.txt; reorder cmd line deq and sbfeedsim;
-    add SB JUnit test for VRZN 100.0; rename jms-sample.sbapp to jms-xml-sample.sbapp; add Version History to README.txt
+    add SB JUnit test for YHOO 100.0; rename jms-sample.sbapp to jms-xml-sample.sbapp; add Version History to README.txt

+1.2 Conflicting update to CEP 7.4, EMS 8.0 and ActiveMQ 5.10.0

+1.1 Erroneous version that should not have been uploaded to the exchange

 1.0 Initial version; based on StreamBase 7.3 and EMS 7.0; tuple-to-XML
     translation done by string concatenation

 -end-